 Food carts throughout the park sell hot dogs, ice cream, pretzels and other snacks.
 If you didn't pack a picnic lunch, you can grab one on the spot at the Le Pain Quotidien beside the Sheep Meadow.

 For an old-school classy New York meal, make a reservation at Tavern on the Green, which has been around since the 1930s but reopened in 2014 after a renovation.
-Outside the park, you can dig into classic Jewish deli fare at the century-old Barney Greengrass, where the lox are piled high and credit cards are not accepted.
+Outside the park, dig into classic Jewish deli fare at the century-old Barney Greengrass, where the lox are piled high and credit cards are not accepted.
 Get a taste of inventive modern Chinese fare in funky environs at RedFarm, the brainchild of chef Joe Ng and restaurateur Ed Schoenfeld.
 For a splurge, dine on Michelin-starred Italian seafood at Marea in Columbus Circle.
 And if you're just craving a quick cheeseburger, there's also a Shake Shack outpost right outside the park across from the Museum of Natural History.
 RedFarm, 2170 Broadway, New York, NY 10024, +1 (212) 724-9700 Shake Shack, 366 Columbus Ave, New York, NY 10024, +1 (646) 747-8770